3 errors that destroy the sales force in B2B companies

 Error 2: not having a documented sales process

-Without this, the sales force is not scalable.
+Without that, the sales force is not scalable.
 When a salesperson leaves, they take the process with them.
 When a new one arrives, it takes months to find their rhythm because there is nothing to replicate.

 How to resolve it